dabana/gpr_processing/README.md

 <img src="original.png" width="900px"/>

-This is the result of the first step of the processing, mainly extracting linear structures such as sedimentary inclined beds:
+This is the result of the 1st step of the processing, namely the extraction of linear structures such as sedimentary inclined beds:

 <img src="extraction_des_lits_inclinés.png" width="900px"/>

 The extracted beds are then substrated from the original.
-This new filtered image goes to the 2nd processing step which is meant to extract the diffraction partterns from this image.
-The resulting image is the following:
+This new "filtered" image then goes to the 2nd processing step which is meant to extract the diffraction patterns.
+The following image shows the result of this extraction:

 <img src="extraction_des_diffrations.png" width="900px"/>